FAQs – Frequently Asked Questions

 Take a look at our program options in Asia to see where you might be interested in going.
 Then make an appointment with a study abroad advisor to discuss the programs in more detail.
 Good luck!

-The above images were taken at the annual Ambassador Award Luncheon, April 4th, 2018
+The above images were taken at the annual Phillips Ambassadors award luncheon, April 4, 2018